 - Students will be required to bring their own laptops to classes

-Student that do not meet minimum language requirements will have to take a four-month intensive Academic ESL Program at Digital Media Studies Program Burnaby Campus.
+Student that do not meet minimum language requirements will have to take a four-month intensive English for Digital Media program at the Burnaby Campus.

 Courses (8 Courses + Final Project)

 Social Media Marketing examines the role of social media marketing as well as the use of online social networks in marketing strategy.
 The course is both theory-based and also builds hands-on experience with social media planning and practice.
 Students will analyze a variety of social media platforms for developing professional and company profiles.
 They will learn how to create accounts, professional networks, develop shareable content and collaborate.
 Students will examine how to perform social media audits and create social media plans, and use a combination of social networks and tools to research for, communicate on behalf of, and market their organization.

 Academic Writing consists of learning theory and skills relevant to academic writing in the context of digital media and the interrelationship between this discipline and information technology (IT) as well as new media design.
 Language upgrading and advancing relevant academic skills are taught and practiced in the context of the course.

 Project Development Practicum is a one-month intensive course held on-site at the Centre for Digital Media in which students learn rapid prototyping, collaborative design, team building, project management, critical thinking skills and pitching and presentation skills.
 Students also attend visual-based design and VR workshops.
 It involves working with the CDM faculty and students on digital media based application, on-site visits with digital media companies in the Vancouver area (e.g EA, Microsoft, Hothead Studios), instruction in English as a Second Language in a digital industrial environment, as well as lectures in a variety of digital media related subjects.
 It concludes with students getting a certificate from IDEA-X.